-It is very scary to put yourself out there, a vulnerable sensation of sharing your deepest thoughts and battles to others who you personally don’t know, but I’ve had the need of writing this down for the last couple of months and I believe that if this helps just one person going through the same, then it will be worth it!
+It is very scary to put yourself out there, a vulnerable sensation of sharing your deepest thoughts and battles to others who you personally don’t know, but I’ve had the need of writing this down for the last couple of months and I believe that if this helps just one person, then it will be worth it.

 I grew up on a Christian family filled with so much love and affection, my dad passed away when I was still a baby so I grew up with my mom and my sister.
 Even though this wasn’t a “traditional” family scenario, my childhood was always filled with love, laughter and I can only think of happy memories.
 A very girly home filled with baking, barbies, Disneyland trips, cookie decoration every holiday and so many blessings all the time.

 Even though my childhood was good, my struggles started when I was a teenager.
-Even though I wouldn’t show it, I had a lot of insecurities about my body.
+Growing up, I had a lot of insecurities about my body.
 I would look at my friends, who were so beautiful and popular and even though I was part of the group I felt like an outsider most of the times, I never felt pretty enough, fat and lacked on confidence.
 When I started high school everything got worst.

 Every time I look back to my photos, I realize I never let my teen self go through the normal struggles most teenagers go through, and wanted to fix my external insecurities by “fixing myself”, which is what lead me to an unhealthy obsession.

-I felt unattractive to guys and I started believing that it was because I was “fat”.
+I didn’t feel confident with my body and started believing that it was because I was “fat”.
 I was never overweight, not even close, my weight had always been on a healthy range, thin and healthy looking.
 I put all my attention into losing weight believing that would be the answer.